llvm-mos/llvm-mos-sdk/README.md

 ## Notable features

 - Broad C99 and C++11 freestanding standards compatibility
-  - Interrupt handling
-  - C++ templates
-  - C++ virtual functions
-  - C++ new/delete
-  - C++ Run-Time Type Information (dynamic_cast,  typeid)
-  - C++ static constructors/destructors (run before and after main)
-  - C++ "magic" function local static constructors/destructors
 - The high and low-level optimizations expected of a young-ish LLVM backend
-  - Sophisticated register allocation over A, X, Y, and a field of 16 2-byte zero-page (imaginary) registers
+  - Fairly good register allocation over A, X, Y, and a field of 16 2-byte zero-page (imaginary) registers
   - The imaginary registers can be placed anywhere and need not be contiguous.
   - The calling convention passes through registers whenever possible.
   - Loop optimizations to select 6502 addressing modes